Version 2.1 (July 2013)

 8.4.1 The Membership Committee monitors the member application process, including the vouching for prospective member representatives.
 It responds to applicant and member questions and concerns.
 It judges cases of dissent regarding prospective member representatives, reproach of current member representatives, and makes recommendations to the REN-ISAC directors regarding appropriate response.
 In addition, the Committee supports member awareness of REN-ISAC policies, and monitors compliance; identifies and makes recommendations regarding member and prospective member needs and perceptions; recommends ways to increase REN-ISAC membership, especially among underrepresented segments of the U.S. research and education community; recommends ways to make prospective and current members aware of the resources, services, and benefits of REN-ISAC; welcomes new members and encourages participation in REN-ISAC activities; and in cooperation with REN-ISAC directors and the Executive Advisory Group, adjudicates cases of policy breach.

-8.4.2 The Membership Committee is composed of appointed members and the REN-ISAC Technical Director.
+8.4.2 The Membership Committee is composed of appointed members and the REN-ISAC Membership Director.
 Appointments are made by the Executive Director.
-The Committee chair responds to requests from the Executive Advisory Group, and works with the chair of the EAG on cases of member discipline.
+The Committee chair responds to requests from the Steering Committee and works with the chair of the Steering Committee on cases of member discipline.
 The Committee submits annual reports to the Technical Director in advance of the REN-ISAC Annual Member Meeting.

-8.4.3 Other mechanics of Membership Committee operation are described at the member-private Advisory Groups web page.
+8.4.3 Other mechanics of Membership Committee operation are described within the member-private document store.